 • Ask for at least two references – and check them out!

 • Make sure all agreements are in writing!
-Be sure to reduce all change orders, or contract amendments to writing.
+Be sure to reduce all verbal change orders or contract amendments, to writing - no exceptions!

 • Do not pay a front-end deposit of more than one third (1/3) of the contract amount.

-Copies of the currently adopted codes can be viewed (free of charge) at the Rutherford County Clerks office or at Linebaugh Public Library resource section in Murfreesboro.
+Copies of the currently adopted codes can be viewed (free of charge) at the Rutherford County Clerks Office or at the Building Codes Department during normal business hours.